How to Reach Everest Base Camp

 Table of Contents

-Everest Base Camp is the lap of the tallest mountain in the world.
-It is situated on Latitude: 28.0043 Longitudes: 86.8557.according to GPS coordinates of Everest Base Camp, Nepal.
-It marks the international border of Tibet, China and Nepal.
-This Everest Base Camp is the most popular destination for trekking in the Himalayas.
-There are two base camps of Everest namely north base camp and south base camp.
-The south side base camp is used by thousands of climbers every year in Nepal.
+Everest Base Camp lies at the foot of the tallest mountain in the world.
+It is situated at Latitude 28.0043 and Longitude 86.8557, according to GPS coordinates of Everest Base Camp, Nepal.
+It also marks the international border between Tibet (China) and Nepal.
+Everest Base Camp is the most popular trekking destination in the Himalayas.
+There are two base camps of Everest: the North Base Camp in Tibet and the South Base Camp in Nepal.
+The South Base Camp is the one most frequently used by thousands of climbers and trekkers every year.

-Many travelers dream of doing Everest Base Camp Trek and they are really curious about how to get to Everest Base Camp.
-Here is good news to all with different ways to reach Everest Base camp from “Kathmandu” capital city of Nepal.
-There are many options to get to Everest Base camp.
-These are given below:
+Many travelers dream of completing the Everest Base Camp Trek and are curious about how to reach Everest Base Camp.
+The good news is that there are several ways to get there from Kathmandu, the capital city of Nepal.
+Below are the different options available for reaching Everest Base Camp.

 Here's a general outline itinerary of the Trail: